-Stacey goes through all the red flags to look for and how to prevent problems with breastfeeding from ruining your breastfeeding journey.
+You will become aware of all the red flags to look for and how to prevent problems with breastfeeding from ruining your breastfeeding journey.

-Stacey talks about breastfeeding basics, breastfeeding hurdles and is a wonderful prenatal lactation class.
+Running through breastfeeding basics, breastfeeding hurdles and is a wonderful prenatal lactation class.

 Please do not skip this segment of the course as it is one of the most important.

 The course also covers the basics of expressing and pumping breast milk, and the differences between manual, electric and hospital grade pumps.